Pilot 2 Overview

 • Track 4: Land Use

-Companies can choose to take part in as many Pilot 2 tracks as they wish.
-NGOs can choose to take part in any of the topic-specific deep dives.
+Companies can choose to take part in as many Pilot 2 tracks as they wish, according to their priorities.
+NGOs may choose to take part in any of the topic-specific deep dives.
 See below for additional detail about each track.

 Pilot 2 Track Details

-For companies that wish to apply the MAARG to a comprehensive set of GHG data, Track 1 will provide this opportunity and support from / regular touchpoints with the TCAT team.
+For companies that wish to apply the MAARG and the TARG to a comprehensive set of GHG data, Track 1 will provide this opportunity and support.
 Companies will be able to check their understanding of the guidance in real time and provide feedback throughout the pilot process.
-This track will allow companies to use the MAARG to prepare the information needed for public disclosures and will provide open lines of communication with the TCAT team for questions, clarifications, etc.
+By walking through the guidance step by step, this track will allow companies to use the MAARG and the TARG to prepare the information needed for public disclosures.

 Topic-Specific Deep Dives